Phoebe-O/alx-system_engineering-devops/0x00-shell_basics/README.md

-the cd ~ command changes the working directory to the user's home directory the ls -l command lists directory contents in a long format ls-al command lists hidden files starting with . using long format
+the cd ~ command changes the working directory to the user's home directory the ls -l command lists directory contents in a long format ls-al command lists hidden files starting with . using long format ls -al lists all hidden files starting with . using long formath user and group id displayed numerically